 We first have the following result for arbitrary Weinstein domains, which improves \cite[Proposition 1.14]{bai2021rouquier} by replacing intersection points with distinct action values of intersection points with the skeleton.
-Here, we again make no assumption on grading/orientation data. \begin{prop} Let $X$ be a Weinstein domain with skeleton $\LL_X$.
-Pick $H: X\to \RR$ a Hamiltonian whose time 1 flow $\phi: X\to X$ has the property that the intersection $\LL_X\cap \phi(\LL_X)$ is a transverse intersection of the Lagrangian strata of the skeleton.
-Then over any commutative ring $R$
+Here, we again make no assumption on grading/orientation data. \begin{prop} Let $X$ be a Weinstein domain with Liouville form $\lambda$ and skeleton $\LL_X$.
+Let $\phi: X\to X$ be the time-$1$ flow of a Hamiltonian $H_t: X \to \RR$ such that $\LL_X\cap \phi(\LL_X)$ is a transverse intersection of the Lagrangian strata of the skeleton.
+Then, over any commutative ring $R$,